mrDIMAS/tinyaudio/README.md

 The crate internally creates an audio output context and uses a user-defined callback to supply the device with samples to play.
 The callback will be called periodically to generate new data; it will be called util the device instance is "alive".
-In other words this crate performs simplest audio streaming.
+In other words this crate performs the simplest audio streaming.

 ## Examples